 To develop managerial skills, offer training sessions that improve tactical leadership skills like:

 Support Systems for Front-Line Managers

-Your front-line managers play a direct role in the impact of your teams — managers account for 70% variance in employee engagement scores.
-But, according to Gallup, only one in 10 people fully possess the managerial talent to engage employees, retain high performers, and sustain productivity.
+Your front-line managers play a direct role in the impact of your teams.
+We know that all leaders play an essential role in shaping company culture — and the role immediate supervisors can make a critical difference in whether culture is working to drive your business forward.
+A recent Gallup survey showed that managers account for 70% variance in employee engagement scores.
+According to Gallup, only one in 10 people fully possess the managerial talent to engage employees, retain high performers, and sustain productivity.

 Why the discrepancy?
 In fast-paced work environments, managers are caught all too often between executing on their own deliverables and supporting their teams.
 Balancing the two without the right resources can an inefficient use of managers’ time (and stressful).

 For these front-line managers, offer an L&D program that helps them shift from managers to leaders.
 To start, open up the tactical training programs mentioned above.
 Add on to these with more strategic sessions focused on empowering teams, like:

 Next, crucially, organize support systems for your managers and their peers.
 They’ll act as a sounding board for your managers to share challenges, ask questions, and gather ideas… fostering their leadership development in a safe space.